Free video downloads. Feel free to subscribe to Kris’ YouTube channel

 An exciting exposition of Psalm 47.
 Praise precedes, predicts, prevails, preserves, etc. Everything runs smoother with praise.

-UP WORDS (Thru the Prism of Krism videos)
+Short Devotional Videos (Thru the Prism of Krism)

 New Prism posts can be accessed daily @ facebook.com/krisjacksonministries

 He who finds a wife find a good thing (Prov 18:22).
 What to look for in a wife.
 A good wife is a great favor from the Lord.
 Let us know if you like our new relaxed teaching style.
 We need traffic – like, comment, share!

 We look at two symbolisms for wives, a rib and a vine.
 As a rib she has structure and protects the heart.
 As vine she tangles herself in every area of the home.
 Her children are like olive plants, producing the anointing (Psa 128).

 “Working Woman” is a misnomer because that’s all women usually do is work, breakfast to bedtime.
 The Proverbs 31 woman rises before sunlight and watches well to the ways of her household (a householder holds the house together).

 1 Tim 5:14 says a wife should guide or manage the home, oikodespotes – she is a “house despot”, governing within the home.
 Tricia parodies despot housewives with “Desperate Housewives”.
 Learn about a wife’s authority.

 “If Mama Ain’t Happy…” – Lesson 6

 Solomon said the Model Mom perceives things (Prov 31:18).
 Her lamp never goes out, or her spiritual perceptivity (Prov 20:27).
 His lamp is out as soon as he hits the bed, she is awake in the Spirit thru the night.

 She is not afraid of snow for her household (Prov 31:21).
 Come a blizzard, she takes all things in stride and knows Who holds tomorrow.
 Let us know if you are enjoying this vital marriage and family series.